juliejonak/Blockchain-Notes/README.md

 <br>

-Now when we run the file, the last_proof of 99 should be fetched and printed in the terminal.
+Now when we run the file, the `last_proof` of 99 should be fetched and printed in the terminal.

-We need to add in the proof_of_work and valid_proof functions to check for valid proof guesses and send them into the server.
-We'll need to remove references to `self` instance because we are not building this within a Class.
+We need to add in the `proof_of_work` and `valid_proof` functions to check for valid proof guesses and to send them to the server.

+We'll need to remove references to the `self` instance because we are not building this within a Class.

 <br>

 ```
 def proof_of_work(last_proof):
     print("Starting search for new proof")